-- Entry Lock This function allows the user to lock out unauthorized tampering with instrument settings.
+This function allows the user to lock out unauthorized tampering with instrument settings.
 All settings may be viewed while the instrument is locked, but they cannot be modified.
 The Entry Lock feature is a toggle-type setting; that is, entering the correct code will lock the transmitter and entering the correct code again will unlock it.
-The code is preset at a fixed value.
+The code is preset at a fixed value of 1454.
 Press ENTER to initiate user entry mode and the first digit will flash.
 Use arrow keys to modify value.
-See Spare Parts List at the end of this manual for the Q46D lock/unlock code.
 Press ENTER to toggle lock setting once code is correct.
+Incorrect codes do not change state of lock condition.

+Set Delay

-Incorrect codes do not change state of lock condition. - Set Delay The delay function sets the amount of damping on the instrument.
-This function allows the user to apply a first order time delay function to the oxygen measurements being made.
+The delay function sets the amount of damping on the instrument.
+This function allows the user to apply a first order time delay function to the dissolved oxygen measurements being made.
 Both the display and the output value are affected by the degree of damping.
 Functions such as calibration are not affected by this parameter.
 The calibration routines contain their own filtering and stability monitoring functions to minimize the calibration timing.
 Press ENTER to initiate user entry mode, and the value will flash.
 Use the arrow keys to modify value; range is 0.1 to 9.9 minutes.
-Press ENTER to store the new value. - Contrast This function sets the contrast level for the display.
-The custom display is designed with a wide temperature range and contains an LED back light so that the display is can be seen in the dark.
+Press ENTER to store the new value.